• Skip to primary navigation

 • A few twists of black pepper and a good drizzle of soy sauce.
 Do not stir.

 • Lock the lid in after making sure that the sealing ring is properly in place by pressing it down following its circumference a few times.
-Steam release handle pointing to Sealing.
+Steam release Sealed

-• Press the Manual / Pressure Cook button and use the - and + buttons to programme 3 minutes.
+• Pressure cook, high pressure, 3 minutes.
 At the end of the cooking time wait 3 minutes and do a quick pressure release*.

 • Serve with lemon wedges and freshly chopped parsley